fivestars/aladdin-demo/docs/probes.md

 The parameters are defined in [values.yaml](../helm/aladdin-demo/values.yaml).

-In the `aladdin-demo` container in [aladdin-demo.deploy.yaml](../helm/aladdin-demo/templates/aladdin-demo.deploy.yaml), we make an http request to the `ping` endpoint of the aladdin-demo app.
+In the `aladdin-demo` container in [server/deploy.yaml](../helm/aladdin-demo/templates/server/deploy.yaml), we make an http request to the `ping` endpoint of the aladdin-demo-server.
 ```yaml
 # Readiness probe stops traffic to this pod if it is not ready, wait until it is ready
 readinessProbe: